atomlaser-lab/gravimeter-interface/README.md

 DDS channels do not run through the same hardware as the digital and analog channels, so their compilation process is a little different.
 First off, the DDS will start only when it receives a falling edge trigger from the National Instruments box, so a property of the `TimingSequence` called `TimingSequence.ddsTrigDelay` has to be set to the time at which this edge occurs.
 This property is used to shift the times of the `DDSChannel` objects from being referenced to when the whole sequence starts to being referenced to when the falling edge occurs.
 DDS channel data is stored in the field `TimingSequence.data.dds`.

+There are two additional properties in the `TimingSequence` class that interface with our LabVIEW control systems.
+The first is the `camDelay` property, which is used to tell the LabVIEW camera VI when to start waiting for an image.
+This is necessary because otherwise it will always time out, or one needs ridiculously long timeout values.
+Typically, set this value to 1-3 s before you expect the first image to occur.
+The second property is the `waitForImage` property, which tells the LabVIEW control interface to report the recorded image number before it tells MATLAB that the run is done.
+This is used for saving copies of the run builder file and the sequence options, so that an image (or other data) file can be associated with the exact sequence and parameters used for its generation.
+These flags are copied in the `TimingSeqence.data` structure.

 The compiled data can be easily stored in a MATLAB data file and opened on a computer that does not have the interface classes and functions installed.
 Additionally, the method `TimingSequence.loadCompiledData(data)` can convert a compiled data structure into a `TimingSequence`.

 # Uploading and running a single sequence